Create, Alter, and Drop FileTables

 The names to be used for the 3 primary key and unique constraints that are automatically created.

-Create a FileTable by calling the CREATE TABLE (SQL Server) statement with the AS FileTable option.
+Create a FileTable by calling the CREATE TABLE (Transact-SQL) statement with the AS FileTable option.
 Since a FileTable has a fixed schema, you do not have to specify a list of columns.
 You can specify the following settings for the new FileTable:

 FILETABLE_DIRECTORY.
 Specifies the directory that serves as the root directory for all the files and directories stored in the FileTable.
 This name should be unique among all the FileTable directory names in the database.
 Comparison for uniqueness is case-insensitive, regardless of the current collation settings.

 This value has a data type of nvarchar(255) and uses a fixed collation of Latin1_General_CI_AS_KS_WS.

 The directory name that you provide must comply with the requirements of the file system for a valid directory name.